ADA Title II Compliance

 • Must be perceivable, operable, understandable, and robust.

-• Be sure the user interface (UI) has sufficient color contrast (4.5:1), keyboard accessibility, clear focus indicators, with compatibility for screen readers & screen magnifiers.
+• The user interface (UI) should have sufficient color contrast (4.5:1), keyboard accessibility, clear focus indicators, with compatibility for screen readers & screen magnifiers.

 2. Learning Management Systems (e.g., Canvas, Blackboard)